-This Italian classic dish is a great lunch dish where a little bit goes a long way.
+This Italian classic pasta is a great lunch dish where a little bit goes a long way.
 Serve a very simple salad beforehand and you are good to go for a memorable lunch.
 I usually serve this for a weekday work lunch at our Hill House.
 Most lunches on Capitol Hill are awful, from dried out sandwiches to less than average food, we like to make the meals fresh, seasonal and tasty.

 The traditional version does not have red pepper flakes but I like to toss them in for a little extra heat.
 This is a dish that also allows a great deal of variations based on personal taste, especially when it comes to the freshly cracked black pepper and red pepper flakes so do some experimenting.

 12 tablespoons unsalted butter, cubed and divided

 2 teaspoons freshly cracked black pepper (more if you like, just add when added to serving bowl)